jamulussoftware/jamuluswebsite/wiki/en/en-Server-Win-Mac.md

 1. Type in the name, city and country so that other users can easily identify you.

-1. Specify a musical genre if you wish.
+1. Specify a music genre if you wish.
 This will make your server appear in the relevant server list for clients (see more [details on Central Servers](Central-Servers)).

 _The Chat Welcome Message appears to all users when they join the server (the chat window will open automatically for them)._

 ### Private server setup

-If you do not check the "Make My Server Public", you will be running a private server and need to [read these instructions](Running-a-Private-Server).
+If you do not check "Make My Server Public", you will be running a private server and need to [read these instructions](Running-a-Private-Server).

 _If you want to **run a client on the same machine** you should **connect the client to `127.0.0.1`** for best performance.
 (Similarly, if you want to connect a client on another machine on your LAN, use the server's LAN IP address)._